aceofgreens/aceofgreens.github.io/content/articles/2024-08-17-central_banking.md

 | IOUs = \$4000     |  Demand deposits = \$5000  |
 | Reserves = demand deposits at CB = \$1000  |   |

 One of the bank's clients decides to withdraw \$500 from its account.
-But bank A has cannot issue any notes, so it goes to the CB and withdraws \$500 from its own account there.
+But bank A cannot issue any notes, so it goes to the CB and withdraws \$500 from its own account there.
 The CB issues these notes.
 After this transaction the balance sheet of bank A looks as follows.
 Note that only the form of the money has changed, not the actual money supply level.

 |  | Bank A  |
 |----:|----:|